Endergamer312/Enders-Autoclicker/README.md

 # Enders-Autoclicker
-An autoclicker made with very few lines of code.
+Autoclicker v1 v2 v3 v4A:
 Use p on your keyboard to close the program.
+Autoclicker v4B:
-Use F2 on your keyboard in version 4B to close the program.
+Use F2 on your keyboard to close the program.